SatanshuMishra/maptyDo/README.md

 ## Features

-- Uses both time and geography to give the user better overview of their day.
+- Use both time and geography to give yourself a better overview of their day.
 - Accidentally closed with browser?
 Temporarily lost internet connectivity?
 Don't worry your tasks will be right where you left them.
 - Don't have time to check the weather? maptyDo has you covered, showing you the current weather at each of your task locations.